 “Astronomers around the world are eagerly awaiting the first sign that this interaction has begun,” said Jamie Kennea, a team member at Pennsylvania State University in University Park, Pennsylvania.
 “With the invaluable help of Swift, our monitoring program may well provide that indicator.”

 Scientists saw what they thought was a sign in April, when Swift detected a powerful high-energy burst and a dramatic rise in the X-ray brightness of the Sgr A* region.
-They were excited to discover the activity came from separate source very near the black hole: a rare subclass of neutron star.
+They were excited to discover the activity came from a separate source very near the black hole: a rare subclass of neutron stars.

 A neutron star is the crushed core of a star destroyed by a supernova explosion, packing the equivalent mass of a half-million Earths into a sphere no wider than Washington.
 The neutron star, named SGR J1745-29, is a magnetar, meaning its magnetic field is thousands of times stronger than an average neutron star.
 Only 26 magnetars have been identified to date.

 The discovery of SGR J1745-29 may aid scientists in their exploration of important properties of the Sgr A* black hole.
 As it spins, the magnetar emits regular X-ray and radio pulses.
 As it orbits Sgr A*, astronomers could detect subtle changes in the pulse timing because of the black hole’s gravitational field, a prediction of Einstein’s theory of general relativity.